-From Takahara, continue eastwards along the Nakahechi pilgrim trail, passing Jizo Bodhisattva statues, placed there by locals to protect travellers.
-Pass the sites of old cha-ya (tea houses), which provided rest to pilgrims up until the early 20th Century.
+From Takahara, we continue eastwards along the Nakahechi pilgrim trail, passing Jizo Bodhisattva statues, placed there by locals to protect travellers.
+Pass the sites of old cha-ya (tea houses), which provided rest to pilgrims until the early 20th century.
 Descend to the village of Chikatsuyu.
-Your accommodation is in a Minshuku guest house run by a local couple.
-Next door they have their own natural hot-spring baths.
-Dinner tonight might include delicious 'takikomi-gohan' (rice steamed with vegetables), freshly-caught fish, and tempura.
+We stay in a Minshuku guest house run by a local couple, with natural hot-spring baths next door.
+Dinner tonight might include delicious takikomigohan (rice steamed with vegetables), freshly caught fish, and tempura.
 After dinner watch a performance by a local Shamisen music group, enjoying a rare, close-up experience of Japanese musical tradition.